-On being called up, the reservist should present his/her mobilisation papers, typically together with a letter from the Ministry of Defence to the line manager, outlining the date, and possible duration, of his/her mobilisation.
+On being called up, the reservist should present their mobilisation papers, typically together with a letter from the Ministry of Defence to the line manager, outlining the date, and possible duration, of their mobilisation.
 The Ministry of Defence may also contact the Authority independently.